Affiliate links on Android Authority may earn us a commission. Learn more.

 What is a Sonos Boost, and do you need one?

 Sonos makes some of the most popular connected speakers at the moment.
 While they’re not cheap, they tend to have excellent fidelity and seamless integration, including platforms like Amazon Alexa and Google Assistant.
 To keep them firing on all cylinders, you may (potentially) want to invest a little extra cash in a Sonos Boost.

 What is a Sonos Boost?

-The Boost creates a spin-off Wi-Fi network for your Sonos devices.
+The Boost creates a spin-off Wi-Fi network for Sonos devices.
 It doesn’t replace your existing Wi-Fi router — in fact, to install one, your router needs an open Ethernet port.
-Instead, the Boost bridges your Sonos speakers with your Wi-Fi network and the internet.
+Instead, the Boost bridges Sonos speakers with your regular Wi-Fi network and the internet.

 Will a Sonos Boost improve the quality of my Sonos setup?